-- the supervisory committee and at least two other faculty members - at least one must be from outside the Department (Internal/External) - external examiner/reader from outside the University - one additional arm's length member who comes new to the examination (but may have served on the Candidacy examining committee) - at least five examiners shall be in attendance at the examination; minimum of five FTE's (if the external examiner is attending the exam in-person or by teleconference call, they will count as one FTE, therefore only four FTEs need be in attendance).
+- the supervisory committee and at least two other faculty members.
+The external can count as one of these if he/she is present - at least one must be from outside the Department (Internal/External) - external examiner/reader from outside the University - one additional arm's length member who comes new to the examination (but may have served on the Candidacy examining committee) - at least five examiners shall be in attendance at the examination; minimum of five FTE's (if the external examiner is attending the exam in-person or by teleconference call, they will count as one FTE, therefore only four FTEs need be in attendance).

 The external examiner should be a recognized authority in the student's disciplinary area and an experienced supervisor of doctoral students.
 The proposed external examiner must be in a position to review the thesis objectively and to provide a critical analysis of the work and the presentation.
 It is therefore essential that the external examiner not have a current or previous association with the student, the supervisor, or the Department that would hinder this type of objective analysis.
 For example, a proposed examiner who has recently been associated with the student as a research collaborator or co-author would not be eligible.
 A proposed external examiner must not have had recent association with the doctoral candidate's supervisor (as a former student, supervisor, or close collaborator, for instance).
-A proposed external examiners are nominated by the Department and approved and invited by FGSR.
+A proposed external examiner should not normally be nominated more frequently than once every two years.
+External examiners are nominated by the Department and approved and invited by FGSR.
 Supervisors who are in doubt about the eligibility of a potential external examiner are urged to call the Associate Dean in FGSR to review the case before approaching the external.
 The external should not be contacting the supervisor directly regarding the thesis or making arrangements related to the examination